-April has been performing in theatre and film/television for 20 years.
+April has been performing in theatre, film and television for twenty years.
 She was the host of Media Sense on Access Television and also voices characters for cartoons (Deltora Quest) and video games (Mass Effect Trilogy, Dragon Age).
 At the Citadel, she’s appeared in The Constant Wife, Death of a Salesman, and A Christmas Carol.
 April runs Concrete Theatre’s school residency program in elementary schools throughout Alberta.

-Tracy has worked as a director, dramaturg, youth theatre programmer, and producer for over 20 years, including as Artistic Associate for Alberta Playwrights' Network and Artistic Associate the Citadel Theatre, where she co-created and directed KidsPlay.
-She's the co-creator and director of Peep Show! at the SkirtsAfire Festival, where she has helped in the development of 19 plays.
-Dramaturgy credits include The Mommy Monologues (SkirtsAfire), The Book of Ashes (St Albert Children’s Festival), and The Invention of Romance by Conni Massing and An Almost Perfect Thing (Workshop West).
+Tracy has worked as a director, dramaturg, youth theatre programmer, and producer for over twenty years, including as Artistic Associate for Alberta Playwrights' Network and Artistic Associate the Citadel Theatre, where she co-created and directed KidsPlay.
+She's the co-creator and director of Peep Show! at the SkirtsAfire Festival, where she has helped in the development of nineteen plays.
+Dramaturgy credits include The Mommy Monologues (SkirtsAfire), The Book of Ashes (St Albert Children’s Festival), The Invention of Romance by Conni Massing, and An Almost Perfect Thing (Workshop West).

 Ellen Chorley is a producer, playwright, performer, and theatre instructor.
 She’s the Founder/Artistic Director of Promise Productions, which produces the Snow Globe Festival of Children’s Theatre.
 Ellen is also the Co-Artistic Director of Edmonton’s Send in the Girls Burlesque.
 She’s the Artistic Associate for Northern Light Theatre, works as a Drama Group Leader at the Autism Society of Edmonton, is the High School Curator for Nextfest, and sits on the steering committee for the Theatre Edmonton Project.
 Ellen was named one of Edmonton’s Top 40 Under 40 and is the recipient of the Nextfest Emerging Artist Award.